Dune (1984 film): Versions

+Canceled sequels

+When production started, it was anticipated for the film to launch a Dune franchise, and plans had been made to film two sequels back-to-back.
+Many of the props were put into storage after the completion of production in anticipation of future use, MacLachlan had signed for a two-film deal, and Lynch had begun writing a screenplay for the second film.
+Once Dune was released and failed at the box office, the sequel plans were canceled.
+In January 1985 Lynch stated:

+In July 2023, writer Max Évry, doing research for his book, A Masterpiece in Disarray: David Lynch's Dune, on the first film's influence, discovered Lynch's half-completed draft treatment for the second film at the Frank Herbert Archives at California State University, Fullerton.
+Lynch was reached for comment in January 2024 and responded through a representative that he recalled beginning work on a script, but much like the first film, did not want to comment further.
+Based partly on Dune Messiah, Évry described the tentatively-titled Dune II as having surpassed the novel's narrative approach in the screenplay adaption.

 Release

 Marketing

 Dune premiered in Washington, DC, on December 3, 1984, at the Kennedy Center and was released worldwide on December 14.
-Prerelease publicity was extensive, not only because it was based on a bestselling novel, but also because it was directed by Lynch, who had had success with Eraserhead and The Elephant Man.
-Several magazines followed the production and published articles praising the film before its release, all part of the advertising and merchandising of Dune, which also included a documentary for television, as well as items placed in toy stores.
+Prerelease publicity was extensive, because it was based on a bestselling novel, and because it was directed by Lynch, who had had success with Eraserhead and The Elephant Man.
+Several magazines followed the production and published articles praising the film before its release, all part of the advertising and merchandising of Dune, which also included a documentary for television, and items placed in toy stores.

 Home media

-The film was released to Ultra HD Blu-ray by Arrow Films in North America and the United Kingdom on August 31, 2021, a few weeks ahead of the release of the 2021 film version of the book.
-This release only contains the theatrical cut of the film, as, despite attempts by Arrow to license the television version, Universal has removed it from circulation in North America.
+The film was released on Ultra HD Blu-ray by Arrow Films in North America and the United Kingdom on August 31, 2021, a few weeks ahead of the release of Dune, the 2021 film adaptation of the book.
+This release only contains the theatrical cut of the film, as Universal removed the extended cut from circulation in North America following the DVD release going out of print and denied Arrow's request to license the cut for this release.

-As aforementioned, Koch Films has also released a more definitive multi-disc edition (available only in Germany) containing three of the four versions—theatrical, TV, and “SpiceDiver” fan edits—plus supplemental materials (some not available on the Arrow release) and the CD soundtrack.
+Koch Films has also released what fans consider to be a more definitive multi-disc edition (available only in Germany) containing three of the four versions—theatrical, TV, and SpiceDiver fan edit—plus supplemental materials (some not available on the Arrow release) and the CD soundtrack.